-Here is a list of the Karnataka famous food:
+Here is a list of the 26 famous food of Karnataka:

 1. Neer Dosa - Authentic Karnataka Food ItemThe word 'neer' means water in Tulu language.
 Neer dosa is a very famous dish that consists of rice dosa.
 To make the dosa, rice is to be soaked overnight for a few hours in the water, and no fermentation is required.
 Since rice is easily available in Karnataka, Neer Dosa is found at many places and restaurants.
 Neer dosa is served with chutney, curry or sambar.